Well, that’s not the official name but it might as well be.

 As the snow came down fast and furious yesterday, Mark and I cooked up a batch of BIGOS, or Hunter’s Stew.
 It’s a bit of prep time (chopping, browning the meat) but then everything goes into the pot, and the pot goes into a 300°F oven for 4-5 hours.
 We ladled the results into soup bowls, dropped a tablespoon or more of sour cream on top and sat down in front of the fire.

 There is a lot of meat in this.
 A lot.
-The first time Mark made this many years ago, during his first marriage, his pet rabbits ran to a far corner of the house, probably worried they were going to be thrown in also.
+The first time Mark made this many years ago, his pet rabbits ran to a far corner of the house, probably worried they were going to be thrown in also.
 Not our terriers.
 They hung out in the kitchen, praying for something to hit the floor.

 I will say that one phone call to Haring Brothers got us all the meat, ready for pick-up at my time of choosing.
 Also, the original recipe is double the amount below.
 Feel free to do it, but be prepared with lots of pots to split the cooking.

 ½ lb. pork shoulder, cut into 1 inch cubes

 ½ lb. lamb shoulder, cut into 1 inch cubes (kebab pieces)

 1 lb. kielbasa, cut into 2 inch-thick slices

 ½ lb. beef chuck, cut into 1 inch cubes (stew pieces)

 1 Granny Smith apple, peeled, cored and sliced

 2 carrots, chopped